Essential Steps to Prepare for a Blackout

 Freezer Care

 • First 24 to 48 hours:Do not open the freezer if possible.
 A half-full freezer will last about 24-hours.
 A fully stocked upright freezer should stay cold enough for 48 hours unopened.
-A 70 to 80% stocked chest freezer should stay cold enough for 48-78 hours.
+A 70 to 80% stocked chest freezer may remain at safe temperatures for approximately 48 hours, though duration can vary based on ambient conditions and freezer efficiency.

 • Wrap with blankets:Wrap your chest freezer in blankets to help insulate it further.